 Here are some photos from the family's travels.

-- I'm organizing this year's annual PSAAP II WEST workshop.
+- I organized the annual PSAAP II WEST workshop.

 - Legion is a data-centric